glenhutson/BlackbaudCustomizations/Raiser's-Edge-NXT/BioOrg2/README.md

 This one flow handles both Individual and Organizations by branching depending on type of Constituent.

-See the [Tile SKY Add-Ins readme](../../All-In-One-SKYAddins+PowerAutomate/TileSKYAddins.md) for information on installation.
+## Examples
 Individual / Bio 2

 !["Bio 2" Example](Bio2.png)

 Organization / Org 2 + Matching Gift

 !["Org 2" Example](Org2.png)

+## Installation

+See the [Tile SKY Add-Ins readme](../../All-In-One-SKYAddins+PowerAutomate/TileSKYAddins.md) for information on installation.